cloud-gov/product/.github/ISSUE_TEMPLATE/pages-3-zendesk-sync.md

 - For "Seperator type" keep it unchanged from "Detect automatically"
 - Delete the columns "Created" and "Last Signed In"
 - Delete all of the content in "ID"
-- The remaning colums should be "ID", "Email", "Organizations" and "Details" *The "Name" and "Email" fields are required for importing new users, without them the entire job will fail*
+- The remaining columns should be "ID", "Email", "Organizations" and "Details" *The "Name" and "Email" fields are required for importing new users, without them the entire job will fail*

 - Copy and paste the entire "Email" column into the blank column (A)